Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 # Statement of need

 Clustering time series is becoming increasingly popular as data availability increases; however as the data avilability increases, so does the complexity of the clustering problem.
 Most time series clustering objectives currently depend on dimension reduction techniques or finding features from the time series {Aghabozorgi} which can induce bias into the clustering.
-Clustering applications range from energy
+Time series clustering applications range from energy to find consumption patterns, to detecting brainactivity in medical applications, to discovering patterns in stock price trends in the fincance industry. ``DTW_C++`` can handle the large time series datasets, working on the raw data rather than reduced dimension data or selected features from the time series, across the various applications.

+Speed comparison against tslearn and dtaidistance

 MIP is preferable to other DTW clustering packages which use k-based methods for clustering, as k-based methods are suseptible to sticking in local optima.

 # Current ``DTW-C++`` functionality